-The attached financial statements of Commonwealth Bank of Australia and its controlled entities comprising the balance sheets as at 30 June 2009, and the income statements, statements of recognised income and expense and cash flow statements for the year ended on that date, a summary of significant accounting policies, and other explanatory notes, including the directors' declaration, is the financial report on which we issued an unqualified audit opinion dated 12 August 2009.
+We have audited the accompanying financial report of Commonwealth Bank of Australia (the company), which comprises the balance sheet as at 30 June 2009, and the income statement, statement of recognised income and expense and cash flow statement for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the directors' declaration for both Commonwealth Bank of Australia and the Group.
+The consolidated entity comprises the Commonwealth Bank of Australia and the entities it controlled at the year's end or from time to time during the financial year.